aivarasatk/MultiSourceTorrentDownloader/README.md

 <b>Some users have reported that torrents are not launching on their local torrent download app a fix for that is to execute the app as admin</b>

 ## Future
 This is an ongoing project.

-- More popular sources
-- More features
-- Customizability
+Progress board can be viewed on [Trello](https://trello.com/b/O3gltd5G/multi-source-torrent-downloader)

 ### Screenshots
 ![launched](demo/launched.png)